 The tradition of the seven-day week is observed all over the world.
 In some places it shows up in mundane ways like numbering of squares in calendars and appointment books.
-In other places exquisite settings for the days of the week are created in sacred spaces.
+In other places exquisite physical settings are created in sacred spaces for the days of the week

 In Southeast Asia many temples feature a set of altars dedicated to the seven days of the week.
 Each altar displays a stature of Lord Buddha representing a deeply significant moment in his life.
 Some of the Buddhas are standing; others are seated and one reclines.
 Each Buddha holds its hands in certain manner called a Mudra which allows the recognition and distribution of a particular type of energy.

 It is a common practice for visitors to seek out the Buddha representing their own “day of the week” birth.
-They feel that their lives are enhanced by the blessing of this particular Buddha granted through offerings, rituals and prayer.
-These “great moments” reveal some important lessons.
+They feel that their lives are enhanced by the blessing of this particular Buddha granted through offerings, rituals and prayers.
+The “great moments” of Buddha reveal some important lessons.